 What are the best dates for starting?

-Early September to December makes a viable volunteer period.
-So does February to July, or June to September.
+Our year is divided into two semesters, February to early July and late July to November, so these are ideal volunteering periods.
 There are fewer classes in December and January, because it is the summer holiday, but there are some.
+We can be flexible about starting dates so do get in touch if you are interested in volunteering for a different time period.
 We try to have volunteers overlap by a week at least, so the new volunteers can learn the ropes from the outgoing ones.

 How old are the students?